carljmosca/docker-demos/tmdb-demo/README.md

 =======================

 This program was designed to illustrate some basic Docker functionality.
-The program was written in Java and utilizes Spring Boot and [Vaadin](https://vaadin.com/home)technologies.
+The program was written in Java and utilizes [Spring Boot] (http://projects.spring.io/spring-boot/) and [Vaadin](https://vaadin.com/home) technologies.
 It includes a MySQL database and utilizes the Movie Database API.

 In order to access the Movie Database API (REST service), an environment variable,